tbytnar/Black-Friday-Data-Analysis/README.md

 So all in all I'd say I did okay.
 My predicted submission scored 2547.8684847588 putting me at rank 345!
 Not too shabby for a greenhorn like me.
 (For the record, first place is currently sitting at a 2405.9283989138

+## Afterthoughts
+H2O definitely makes things easier from a perspective of rapid data analysis.
+Some liberties are taken and assumptions are made of course (at no point did I have to look at R values, what?!) and by no means should it be considered an end all be all for these types of problems.

 There's a lot that I've learned in this exercise:
  -Working with sales data is pretty easy actually once you get your data columns setup correctly.
  -H2O needs to be ran on 64bit Java for memory optimizations and stability.